 How long does Invisalign take for crowded teeth?

 One of the big plus points of using Invisalign for crowded teeth is how quick treatment can be.
-The severity of your misalignment will determine the duration of your treatment.
-However, mildly crowded teeth can often be treated with Invisalign Lite, which takes just 6-8 months.
+Mildly crowded teeth can often be treated with Invisalign Lite, which takes just 6-8 months.
+The severity of your misalignment will determine the exact duration of your treatment.

 What are the best braces for treating overcrowding?

-To see whether you’re a suitable candidate for treatment with invisible braces, don’t forget to take our free test.
+To see whether you're a suitable candidate for treatment with Invisalign, it's quick and easy to take an online Smile Assessment right now.

 How do I fix crowded teeth at home?

-The cost of braces or other treatment might seem unmanageable, but there are ways to make dentistry more affordable.
+If it's the cost that's stopping you, know that there are ways to make dentistry more affordable.
 We have put together a useful guide to dental finance that could help you explore your options.

 What will my teeth look like after treatment?

 There are two ways that you can try to understand what your teeth will look like after treatment.
-First, you can ask your dentist to see pictures of previous patients’ crowded teeth before and after treatment.
+First, you can use Invisalign's SmileView tool which lets you preview your new smile for free in under a minute.
+Then, you can ask your dentist to see pictures of previous patients’ crowded teeth before and after treatment.
 This should give you a general idea of how your smile will improve.

 This video has some examples of teeth treated with Invisalign, including before and after pictures and information about treatment times:

 Braces for crowded teeth, or any other problem, isn’t a permanent fix for every dental issue.
-Even if you have had braces as a teenager, it won’t always stop your teeth from becoming crowded again later.
+Even if you have had braces as a teenager, your teeth might start becoming crowded again later.
 It is a part of the natural ageing process, just as your skin develops wrinkles!

 However, if you notice a change in your teeth very soon after your braces treatment has finished then visit your dentist.
 They may need to make adjustments to your retainers or offer further treatment.